 Nothing compared to the depth of his words and transmission.

 Here, all "Krishnamacharya-pathes" lead together: Asanas with conscious energy control, clear technic & alignment, pranayama, meditation and spirituality.

-learnt for 30 years with Krishnamacharya.
+30 years from Krishnamacharya.

 Ramaswami is still sharing his deep knowledge, which for me taught me a lot about the roots of Ashtanga, as there you find the sequencing of postures, as we may use it as a step by step guide or to enlarge or vary our practice for specific purposes.
 He is sharing wide insight in Asanatechnics, Pranayama, Philosophy and chanting.

 My concern in relation to my ashtanga-yoga classes is, as far as I am able today, to convey the unity of the Yoga of Sri Krishnamacharya.
-Vinyasa Krama, Ashtanga Yoga, Yoga according to BKS Iyengar, Vini Yoga and the Yoga transmitted By Sri Sribhashyam - all are different aspects of Yoga, each of which has its own special significance.
+Vinyasa Krama, Ashtanga Yoga, Yoga according to BKS Iyengar, Vini Yoga and the Yoga transmitted by Sri Sribhashyam - all are different aspects of Yoga, each of which has its own special significance.